adrelanos/aeternity-wiki/Wiki-Guidelines-&-To-Do's.md

 The dedicated Wiki channel on Slack is [HERE](https://aeternity.slack.com/messages/C59BALQCE/details/) feel free to join us!

 ## Before **adding** content:
-* read wiki content, regarding your topic especially thoroughly, before adding any new content (duplicated content will not be counted as wiki bounty)
+* read the wiki content, regarding your topic especially thoroughly, before adding any new content (duplicated content will not be counted as wiki bounty)
 * Ask in the [Slack Wiki Channel](https://aeternity.slack.com/messages/C59BALQCE/details/) if the content is somewhat meaningful

 ## After **adding** content: